If it fascinates you by all things like tattoo, piercing, and body-mod related, there’s a good chance you’re ITCHING to get your first tattoo.

 Although 13 years olds can be tattooed in some states (with written consent and/or the presence of a parent or legal guardian), it is incredibly difficult to do.

 Just because it’s legal, it doesn’t mean tattoo artists WANT to do it.
-Many establishments will refuse 13-year-olds because they consider them too young to be a mature and informed decision.
+Many establishments will also refuse 13-year-olds because they consider them too young to be a mature and informed decision.

-Many artists and establishments also fear the potential medical and legal consequences that may result from tattooing a child.
+Moreover, many artists and establishments also fear the potential medical and legal consequences that may result from tattooing a child.

 What About Piercings?